 Blackrock Trailhead to Casa Vieja Meadows is a 3.8 mile lightly trafficked out and back trail located near Springville, California that features a river and is good for all skill levels.
-The trail is primarily used for hiking, walking, nature trips, birding, and horses and is accessible from June until October.
+The trail is primarily used for hiking, walking, nature trips, birding, and horses and is best used from June until October.
 Dogs and horses are also able to use this trail.

 Ample parking for vehicles - from cars to horse vans.
 Two stall vault toilet.
 Many corrals for stabling horses.
 Ramp for transferring horses to and from trucks.